 I don’t always take photos of each stage of painting hardware, but decided to in the case of these vintage hardware pulls.
 The original pulls were a dark sort of bronze color.
 You can see my full process for painting hardware How to Clean, Prep & Paint Hardware.

-Next, the pulls were painted in Storm, by Kristi Kuehl Pure Home Paint.
+Next, the pulls are painted in a light gray.
 This is after one very thin coat.

-To get the metallic silver look that we are going for, I then added silver hardware opulence.
+To get the metallic silver look that we are going for, I then add silver paint.

 The final result: